Relationship Between Alzheimer’s Cannabis Mitochondria

 The chairman of the medical advisory board at the Alzheimer’s Foundation, Richard Powers, noted that new emotional relationships are “common enough that we need to be able to deal with [them] in a thoughtful and compassionate way,” speaking of two Alzheimer’s patients who find a connection.
 Powers observed that having Alzheimer’s is similar to the experience of a person who woke up in an unknown and strange location, where that person didn’t know anyone and was unfamiliar with the surroundings; this would cause fear and possibly aggression in anyone.

 Some patients cannot even interpret the language being spoken around them – but finding someone who feels the same way might be the only way to survive.
 Powers noted that Alzheimer’s patients, although they feel adrift, “[continue to search for companionship and friendship”, even in nursing homes and assisted living facilities; it’s the nature of being human to seek out other people.
 Powers cautioned that these emotional relationships are not precisely “falling in love,” noting that falling in love necessitates memory, reason, decision-making, and communication and that many patients no longer have these capabilities.
 That’s the bad news.
-The good news is that research and investigation into the disease has become so prevalent that breakthroughs are happening more frequently – and with the legalization of medical and recreational cannabis, research can delve into the positive responses of Alzheimer’s sufferers and cannabis intake, as well.
+The good news is that research and investigation into the disease have become so prevalent that breakthroughs are happening more frequently – and with the legalization of medical and recreational cannabis, research can delve into the positive responses of Alzheimer’s sufferers and cannabis intake, as well.

 The Positive Effects of Cannabis on Alzheimer’s Patients

-As early as 2006, studies were being conducted on viability of the link between the endocannabinoid system in the brain and Alzheimer’s disease.
+As early as 2006, studies were being conducted on the viability of the link between the endocannabinoid system in the brain and Alzheimer’s disease.
 In 2014, an article published in the Journal of Alzheimer’s Disease found that THC “could be a potential therapeutic treatment option for Alzheimer’s disease through multiple functions and pathways.”
 In layman’s terms, this means that THC is able to slow or halt certain “hallmark characteristics” of the disease.